starlinq/pweave-noweb/README.md

 The final command will be `pweave-comple:pweave-compile` and `txs:///pweave-activate | txs:///pweave | txs:///pdflatex | txs:///pdflatex | txs:///pweave-deactivate`.

-For Windows OS, we can combine all the commands above into single batch file (named as `build.bat` for reference):
+Another approach is: we can combine all the commands above into single batch file for Windows OS (named as `build.bat` for reference):

 ```batch
 @echo off